renderyourworld/parcel_heatmap/db/README.md

 # Database Design

-This document provides detailed documentation of the PostgreSQL/PostGIS database schema used by the Parcel Heatmap application.
+This document provides detailed documentation of the PostgreSQL/PostGIS database schema used.

 ---

 ## Overview

-The database uses PostgreSQL 15+ with the PostGIS extension for spatial data operations.
+The database uses PostgreSQL 18.1 with the PostGIS extension for spatial data operations.
 The schema is designed for:

 - **Read-heavy workloads**: Precomputed columns eliminate expensive per-request calculations
 - **Resumable imports**: Checkpoint tracking allows interrupted imports to continue